Comprehensive SLA for AI Agents: Key Metrics and Monitoring

 Development of a web application for Enviok

-Error rate < 1% Including AI errors (hallucination, refusal)
+Error rate <1% Includes AI errors (hallucination, refusal)

-Task completion N/A > 95% of tasks are completed successfully
+Task completion N/A >95% of tasks complete successfully

 from dataclasses import dataclass